-One of America's greatest rivers has played host to ROW Adventures' guest for decades.
-If you have not experience rafting the Snake River, it's white water rapids, incredible hikes and history, the country's deepest river canyon with the world's greatest guides...you should not wait any longer!
+One of America's greatest rivers has played host to ROW Adventures' guests for decades.
+If you have not experienced rafting the Snake River, its whitewater rapids, incredible hikes, and history, the country's deepest river canyon with the world's greatest guides, you should not wait any longer!

 Hells Canyon straddles the borders of Idaho and Oregon and is the deepest river gorge in North America.
 According to Nez Perce tribal legend, the mythical figure "coyote" dug Hells Canyon with a big stick to protect the tribe's ancestors in the Blue Mountains of Oregon from the "Seven Devils" across the gorge in Idaho.

-When you go to Hells Canyon with ROW Adventures, we send a cargo boat ahead to set up a comfortable wilderness camp.
-Instead of spending time setting up your own tent, you can be hiking, fishing or otherwise relaxing.
+When you go to Hells Canyon with ROW Adventures on a trip with 13 or more guests we send a cargo boat ahead to set up a comfortable wilderness camp.
+Instead of spending time setting up your own tent, you can be hiking, fishing, or otherwise relaxing.; on smaller trips, our gear and guests travel together and our guides are still happy to set up your tent if you like.
 Our meals are superlative, made with the finest fresh ingredients and prepared by our talented staff.